tapanhalani/container-workshop/README-codecommit.md

 The `git log` command should show all commits originally pushed to github repository, now migrated to the codecommit repository.

-# Create AWS Codepipeline repository and push application code
+# Create pipeline in AWS Codepipeline

 [Click here for steps to creating codepipeline](README-codepipeline.md)